couchbaselabs/touchbase/README.md

  1. Login, and then navigate to the **'Data Buckets'** tab at the top of the screen.
  2. From here you can create these 3 buckets simply and easily using the 'Create Bucket' button.
 These buckets will be called **users** and **users_pictures** and **users_publishments**.
 Changing these bucketnames is possible in the 'config.json' file.
 If you changed 'config.json' to use only one bucket, or two buckets, simply create those one or two buckets.
   4. Allot around 100 mb each to these buckets for initial testing, and closer to 300mb to use the **users_pictures** bucket.
 If you used only one or two buckets, just increase the amount of RAM for the bucket that is storing the pictures.
+  5. After you select the amount of RAM you want for each bucket, ignore all other options, scroll down and hit **Create Bucket**.

 There are 2 ways to go set up the buckets with indexes, one being far simpler than the other.